Publishing

 Publishing usually takes about a minute.
 After publishing completes, you can:

-• Open the app's settings and logs in the deployment platform.
+- Open the artifact's settings and logs in the deployment platform.

 Security and permissions

-For apps deployed to Plotly Cloud, you can:
+For artifacts deployed to Plotly Cloud, you can:

-• Publishing is step-based, so each iteration creates a separate publishable app artifact.
+- Publishing is step-based, so each iteration creates a separate publishable artifact.

-• In-place update of an existing deployed app is not yet available in beta.
+- In-place update of an existing deployed artifact is not yet available in beta.